Linaro/website/_posts/previous/2017-12-13-the-arm-ecosystem-in-automotive.md

 - blog
 tags: Arm, Automotive, Ecosystem, Hardware, 96boards
 keywords: Arm, Automotive, Ecosystem, Hardware, 96boards
-image:
-    featured: true
-    path: /assets/images/blog/automotive-arm-ecosystem.png
+image: /assets/images/blog/automotive-arm-ecosystem.png
 ---
 <div class="col-md-8" markdown="1">

 # Automotive

 Over the last year we have been discussing how Linaro might help the Arm Ecosystem in automotive.
 This has resulted in a number of very interesting conversations with members and non-members as well as discussions in Linaro’s Technical Steering Committee (TSC) and Birds of a Feather (BOFs) sessions at the Linaro Connect events.
 In my view, there are several areas in which a Linaro automotive focused group would make sense.

 First, we should define some automotive platforms.
 Standard hardware platforms, including 96boards, have really helped pull software together for various projects within Linaro and will greatly help with automotive.
 There’s a lot of Linaro activity already on these platforms, much of which is useful for automotive - for example OP-TEE, an open source trusted execution environment.
 These efforts are already being used by Linaro members in their automotive offerings.

 Secondly, there is some useful work that we could do ensuring that today’s automotive needs are better met by the Arm automotive ecosystem.
 Linux is mostly used in the dashboard for In Vehicle Infotainment (IFI) and Advanced Driver Assistance Systems (ADAS).
 Here, the [Linux Foundation AGL project](https://www.automotivelinux.org/) has helped, and Linaro is a member.
 Dan Cauchy, who directs AGL, was at SFO17 and gave an interesting (and well attended) presentation @ SFO17.
 The main issue for the Arm ecosystem here is fragmentation, but simple things like building software on multiple platforms will show us many issues that might need solving.

 </div>
 <div class="col-md-4">